Devansh-Mehra/The-Leaf-Coders/README.md

 also we have stored the data using the IPFS and pinata storage.
 We have integrated metamask for decentralized transactions.

 ## Technology Used
-JavaScript, React.JS, Solidity, HTML, CSS, Filecoin, Ethereum
+JavaScript, React.JS, Solidity, HTML, CSS, Filecoin, Ethereum, IPFS(Inter Planetary File System)

 ![home](https://user-images.githubusercontent.com/81522384/188301215-00cbcbc9-7824-4b68-a1e2-bcf8006795c7.png)